When money is tight, you need to be honest with yourself and then you need to get really creative.

 Commit to saving a couple of dollars, at the very least, every time you’re paid.
 Put it in a safe place and make a promise to yourself that you wont use that money unless it’s an emergency.
 And, chocolate doesn’t count.

 Are you new to my blog?
-Smart Money, Simple Life aims to help you find ways to live a full life by being smart with your money and choosing to live simply.
-One great way to be smart with your money is to create multiple income streams.
-If you are planning to build a blog or a website for your side hustle or business, here are some of my favourite sites and products that may help you out:
+Smart Money, Simple Life aims to help you find ways to live your best life by being smart with your money and choosing to live life on your own simple terms.

 - Start a blog.
-Blogging is a great way create additional income.
+Blogging is a great way to share your unique insight with the world.
+It’s also great for creating additional income.
 I make semi-passive income each and every month from my blogs and you can, too.
 Use my guide to create your own blog and you can start your blog for as little as the cost of a latte per month.
 Plus, sign up through my link and you get a free domain.

 - Pinterest.
 Pinterest is my favourite way to promote my blog and boost traffic.
 You can make pinning even easier if you use BoardBooster to schedule your pins.
 Use this link to sign-up for their free trial.
 If you want a simple graphics program to create your pinnable images, I highly recommend PicMonkey.
 It’s easy to use – even for novice designers.

 - You can find more recommended resources here: Blogging Resources.